-The Vineyard training technique is also suitable for grapevines along murals and walls.
-Especially small espaliers can be established using this technique, as well as continuous espaliers or espalier "ribbons" of any height.
-By planting several vines, a designated greening area will be covered very quickly.
-This, and the fact that vineyard training is so easy to manage, makes this technique preferred over the Horizontal Cordon.
+Vineyard-style training is also effective in training grapevines along walls and facades.
+Especially small espaliers can be established using this technique, as well as continuous espaliers or green "ribbons" of any height.
+By planting several vines, a designated greening area can be covered very quickly.
+The simplicity and efficiency of this training technique makes it preferable to the horizontal cordon.

-Horizontal espalier ribbons require an espalier height of 0.7m - 1.2m, ie the distance between the lowest and highest wire should be at least 70cm.
-For aesthetic reasons, it is recommended to keep a minimal distance of 25 - 40 cm to house corners, windows, doors and other wall openings (refer to Planning Tips).
-A vine with bilateral canes requires a width of approx. 1.5m, with a unilateral cane a width of approx. 0.8m.
-For a cane bent and tied into a circle ("Circular Cane," see below), the espalier width can be as narrow as 50 cm.
+Horizontal espalier ribbons require an espalier height of 0.7 - 1.2 metres; that is, the distance between the lowest and highest wire should be at least 70 cm.
+For aesthetic reasons, it is recommended to keep a minimal distance of 25 - 40 cm from house corners, windows, doors, and other wall openings (refer to Planning Tips).
+A vine with bilateral canes requires a width of about 1.5 m, and a unilateral cane a width of about 0.8 m.
+For a cane bent and tied into a circle ("circular cane," see below), the espalier width can be as narrow as 50 cm.

-Small or narrow, ribbon-like espaliers, for suitable wire rope systems refer to Grapevines.
+Small or narrow, ribbon-like trellises; for suitable wire rope systems, refer to Grapevines.

-As illustrated in vineyard training, for the usual bilateral arched canes 3 espalier wires are sufficient.
+As illustrated in vineyard training: for the usual bilateral arched canes, 3 espalier wires are sufficient.
 For tall espaliers, the vertical main trunk is trained to the desired height; if growth is rather weak, this training period is extended by another year.
-For very small or narrow spaces, only one lateral cane is developed and tied as Circular Cane (see below).
+For very small or narrow spaces, only one lateral cane is developed and tied as a circular cane (see below).